MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-config-data-for-records.md

 The procedures include tables with entity information and corresponding sample schemas for each configuration.

-## Migrate configuration for skill-based routing rule sets
+## Migrate configuration for skill-based routing rulesets

-If skill-based routing rule sets are used in your unified routing setup, perform the steps to migrate the corresponding configuration.
+If skill-based routing rulesets are used in your unified routing setup, perform the steps to migrate the corresponding configuration.

 For sample schema to get all the required records, see [Sample schema for skill-based routing configuration](https://github.com/microsoft/Dynamics365-Apps-Samples/tree/master/customer-service/unified-routing-sample-schemas/Sample%20schema%20for%20skill-based%20routing.xml).